 LAA’s are much like CCPs in that they address the myriad of issues, but the LAA also includes an agreement on a staged approach for what will occur if the attempt to moderate abuse to fall within use limits fails.

-Note: I do not conduct LAA work with families where the objective is to moderate illegal drug use.Additionally, all concerned must have a level of understanding about the disease of addiction, condition of substance abuse, and the impacts on family members and friends before LAA work can begin, such as that which is provided in Lisa Frederiksen’s Quick Guide to Addiction Recovery: What Helps, What Doesn’t or by Lisa through her consulting services for individuals and families.
+Note: I do not conduct LAA work with families where the objective is to moderate illegal drug use.Additionally, all concerned must have a level of understanding about the disease of addiction, condition of substance abuse, and the impacts on family members and friends before LAA work can begin, such as that which is provided in my Quick Guide to Addiction Recovery: What Helps, What Doesn’t.

 To Schedule a Living Arrangement Agreement (LAA)

-Lisa will conduct a brief “discovery” call to talk with key participants about their concerns, hopes, and objectives.
+I will conduct a brief “discovery” call to talk with key participants about their concerns, hopes, and objectives.
 From there, clients are provided a detailed outline and schedule for how the LAA will be developed.
 It generally takes four to five sessions (averaging 2 hours/session) to complete the process, with work to be completed by the parties between sessions.
 Meeting(s) typically occur in the client’s home.
 I want to make it very clear that the process of establishing a LAA, is an educational process and not one of counseling or therapy.
-If a referral for therapy or counseling is warranted or requested, we will make appropriate referrals.
+If a referral for therapy or counseling is warranted or requested, I will make appropriate referrals.